DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

-You can divide form items into several columns.
 To keep the fixed number of columns, specify the number in the [colCount](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#colCount) property.

+The Form can also automatically adjust the number of columns to the screen width.
+Specify the [screenByWidth](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#screenByWidth) and [colCountByScreen](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/colCountByScreen/) properties to enable this feature.

 An item can occupy more than one column.
 For this, specify the [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) property.
 In the example below, the `Notes` item spans two columns:

 ---
 ##### jQuery